-When you opt for a watermark, here are a few guidelines to follow when creating yours.
+When you opt for a photography watermark, here are a few guidelines to follow when creating yours.

 First, remember KISS – Keep It Simple, Stupid (or Silly if you prefer the more PC version).
 Stay away from fancy, unreadable fonts and fancy graphics.
 Choose a basic, one-color image that will look good as translucent.
 Be sure and use your unique name or symbol so that it is easily recognizable.
 You want to make it easy for a viewer to do a quick search and find your website or Facebook page.

-Finally, let’s talk about how to create a Watermark.
+Finally, let’s talk about how to create a photography watermark.
 LIGHTROOM makes it simple with a feature that allows you to place your watermark right onto Your photo as you export it.

 First, right-click on your image, then select “export.”